A balanced diet for preschool children

 Proper nutrition is the consumption of such an amount of nutrients with the right calorific value and nutritional value, which condition the maintenance of a healthy body weight and proper functioning of the body.

-A properly balanced diet is intended to cover the needs of a preschool child for essential nutrients, energy and vitamins.
-This demand is determined by nutrition standards, which take into account the BMI index, as well as the level of physical activity as well as the needs related to development and growth rate.
-Pre-school age is characterized by active development, both physical and mental, and it is therefore important to ensure that sufficient amounts of energy and nutrients are supplied.
+A well-balanced diet aims to meet a preschool child's needs for essential nutrients, energy, and vitamins.
+These needs are determined by nutritional standards that take into account BMI, physical activity level, and developmental and growth needs.
+The preschool years are characterized by active development, both physical and mental, and therefore, it is important to ensure sufficient intake of the recommended amounts of energy and nutrients.

 Particular attention should be paid to food products containing in their composition protein with high biological activity, calcium, iron and vitamins.
 This protein is best served in the form of milk and its various products, lean cottage cheese, fish.
 In order to maintain proper metabolic processes, the body should be provided with a certain amount of water, which facilitates the transport of nutrients, and also helps to excrete unnecessary metabolic products in the urine.

-The energy that should be obtained after consuming products delivered during the day is 1400 kcal for this age group.
+The energy we should obtain from consuming the products provided during the day is 1,400 kcal for this age group.

 The distribution of meals during the day: